 The protocol for planning a building’s HVAC equipment used to be quite simple, but also resulted in quite oversized systems.
 The HVAC industry now recognizes the myriad of factors that come into play when determining the heating or cooling load of today’s energy-efficient homes.
-Blue Valley Energy in Longmont uses the industry’s most detailed protocols to accurately calculate your home’s heating load so you don’t waste money on a heating system that is more than you need.
+Blue Valley Heating & Cooling in Longmont uses the industry’s most detailed protocols to accurately calculate your home’s heating load so you don’t waste money on a heating system that is more than you need.

 Heating Load Calculation